What is APIC (Additional Paid-In Capital)?

 APIC (Additional Paid-In Capital) is a component of shareholders’ equity that reflects the price investors are willing to pay above the par value of issued stock.

-APIC can be thought of as the initial profit a company makes from issued stock in an Initial Public Offering (IPO).
-It is used to represent what investors are willing to pay above the par value denominated by the company on a share of the stock.
+APIC can be thought of as the surplus amount or premium a company receives from issued stock in an Initial Public Offering (IPO) over and above the issue price.
+It is used to represent what investors paid above the par value denominated by the company on a share of the stock.
 It is important to note that additional paid-in capital only occurs in the primary markets; in other words, when the investor buys shares in a company directly from the company itself.

 Transactions that occur in the secondary market, or between shareholders after the IPO, do not result in profit for the company.
 As such, they are not included in additional paid-in capital.
 APIC can apply to both common and preferred stock.